Shell (computing): Command-line shells

 A feature of many command-line shells is the ability to save sequences of commands for re-use.
 A data file can contain sequences of commands which the CLI can be made to follow as if typed in by a user.
 Special features in the CLI may apply when it is carrying out these stored instructions.
 Such batch files (script files) can be used repeatedly to automate routine operations such as initializing a set of programs when a system is restarted.
 Batch mode use of shells usually involves structures, conditionals, variables, and other elements of programming languages; some have the bare essentials needed for such a purpose, others are very sophisticated programming languages in and of themselves.
 Conversely, some programming languages can be used interactively from an operating system shell or in a purpose-built program.

-The command-line shell may offer features such as command-line completion, where the interpreter expands commands based on a few characters input by the user.
+Several command-line shells, such as Nushell, Xonsh, Bash (Unix shell), and Z shell, offer command-line completion, enabling the interpreter to expand commands based on a few characters input by the user.

 A command-line interpreter may offer a history function, so that the user can recall earlier commands issued to the system and repeat them, possibly with some editing.
 Since all commands to the operating system had to be typed by the user, short command names and compact systems for representing program options were common.
 Short names were sometimes hard for a user to recall, and early systems lacked the storage resources to provide a detailed on-line user instruction guide.